SoftwareAG/c8y-docs/content/change-logs/device-management/opcua-10-20-79-0-added-validation-on-device-type.md

 ticket: DM-2145
 version: 10.20.79.0
 ---
-A new validation for the device type resources API of OPC UA service (CREATE and UPDATE operations) has been implemented to prevent duplicate `browsePath` entries in the mappings.
-Refer to [device type API](/protocol-integration/opcua/rest-api) for details about browse path.
+A new validation for the device type resources API of the OPC UA service (CREATE and UPDATE operations) has been implemented to prevent duplicate `browsePath` entries in the mappings.
+Refer to [Device type resources](protocol-integration/opcua/#device-type-resources) for details about the browse path.
 Additionally, if an error occurs during the device type matching in the OPC UA device gateway, a MAJOR alarm will be triggered on the server object.